 Character limit (Open-ended)

-Surprisingly to some, the most popular mistake is spelling and grammar, which can be crucial for your data quality.
+The most most mistakes involve spelling and grammar, which can be crucial for your data quality.

-Questions and answers need to be written in a language widely accepted and understood in that country.
+Questions and answers need to be written in a language widely accepted and understood in the target country.

 The question and answer choices are written in Japanese while its targeting option is set to the U.S.

-Rewrite the question/answer choices in English, keeping the targeting option to the U.S.
+Rewrite the question/answer choices in English, keeping the targeting option set to the U.S.

-Change the targeting option to Japan, keeping the question and answer choices in Japanese.
+Change the targeting option to Japan, keeping the question/answer choices in Japanese.

-Question/answer texts may not contain unnecessary capitalization of words or phrases.
+Question/answer text may not contain unnecessary capitalization of words or phrases.

 Making a word or phrase bold by putting asterisks around it (*Apple*), or italic by using underscores (_Apple_), also has the same highlight effect.

-If you plan to ask the respondent to specify their age range, gender, race, ethnicity, religion, or immigration status, make sure the question meets the following requirements:
+If you plan to ask respondents to specify their age range, gender, race, ethnicity, religion, or immigration status, make sure the question meets the following requirements: